Mustang (film): Plot

-The film starts with Lale, the youngest of the five sisters and the protagonist, bidding an emotional farewell at school to her female teacher, who is moving to Istanbul.
-The sisters decide to walk home instead of taking a van, to enjoy the sunny day.
-Along the way, they play in the water at the beach with their classmates.
-For one game, they sit on boys' shoulders and try to knock each other off.
-When they reach home, their grandmother scolds and hits them for their having this kind of bodily contact with boys and thus "pleasuring themselves" with them.
+Lale, the youngest of five sisters, bids farewell at school to her teacher, who is moving to Istanbul.
+The sisters decide to walk home instead of taking a van.
+En route, they play a game of "chicken fight" at the beach with their male classmates.
+At home, their grandmother hits them for having bodily contact with boys and thus "pleasuring themselves" with them.
 Their uncle Erol is equally furious.
-From then on, the girls are forbidden from leaving the house, even for school.
+From then on, the girls are forbidden from leaving the house.

-The sisters feel stifled in their home as their grandmother tries to make them suitable for marriage.
-When in public they must now dress in drab, conservative clothing.
-Instead of attending school, they must stay home, where they are taught how to cook, clean and sew by their female relatives.
-Even so, the oldest sister, Sonay, sneaks out occasionally to meet her lover, and Lale looks for various ways to escape.
+Their grandmother tries to make them suitable for marriage.
+When in public, they must now dress in drab, conservative clothing.
+Instead of attending school, they must stay home and learn how to cook, clean, and sew from their female relatives.
+Even so, the oldest sister, Sonay, sneaks out occasionally to meet her lover.

 Lale, who loves football, is forbidden from attending Trabzonspor matches.
 She resolves to go to a match from which men have been banned due to hooliganism.
-A friend tells her that the girls in the village are going together on a bus.
-The sisters, who are happy for an opportunity to leave the house, sneak out of the house with Lale.
-When they miss the bus, they hitch a ride with a passing truck driver, Yasin, who helps them catch up to it.
-They’re ecstatic in the exuberant atmosphere of the all-female crowd cheering for their team.
-Back home, their aunt catches a glimpse of them at the match on TV, just as their uncle and other village men are about to tune in.
-To prevent the men from finding out, she cuts the house's, and then the whole village's, electricity.
+She learns that the girls in the village are going together on a bus.
+The sisters, who want an opportunity to leave the house, sneak out with Lale.
+After missing the bus, they hitch a ride with a passing truck driver, Yasin, who helps them catch up to it.
+They enjoy the atmosphere of the all-female crowd cheering for their team.
+Their aunt sees them at the match on TV just as Erol and other village men are about to tune in.
+To prevent them from finding out, she cuts the house's and then the whole village's electricity.

-When the girls return, their grandmother decides to start marrying the sisters off.
-They’re taken to town, ostensibly "to get lemonade", which is actually an opportunity to show them off to potential suitors.
-Soon enough, a suitor and his family arrive to meet them.
-Sonay vows to only marry her lover and refuses to meet the prospective suitor and his family.
+When the girls return, their grandmother decides to start marrying the sisters off to get them settled.
+They are taken to town, ostensibly "to get lemonade," to show them off to potential suitors.
+A suitor soon appears.
+Sonay vows to marry only her lover and refuses to meet the prospective suitor and his family.
 Selma is sent instead and becomes engaged.
 Sonay gets engaged a short while later to her lover.
-At the two sisters' joint wedding, Sonay is clearly happy while Selma is not.
-On the night of her wedding, Selma's in-laws come to view the bed sheets in a traditional ritual to establish that Selma was a virgin before her wedding night.
+At the two sisters' joint wedding, Sonay is happy while Selma is not.
+On the night of her wedding, Selma's in-laws come to view the bedsheets in a traditional ritual to establish that Selma was a virgin before her wedding night.
 Because there is no blood on the sheet, her in-laws take her to a physician to have her virginity tested.